thaggie/thaggie.github.io/_posts/2016-07-08-react-safe-actions.markdown

 });
 ```

-This is creating a function which will un turn create the actions.
+This is creating a function which will in turn create the actions.
 The function
 will check the payload passed in to make sure it conforms to the schema passed
-in, so catching the error **before** generating the action which will it get
+in (unless `NODE_ENV` is `production`), so catching the error **before**
+generating the action which will it get passed to the dispatcher.
+The function
-passed to the dispatcher.
-The function will return a [flux standard action][fsa].
+will return a [flux standard action][fsa].

 ```js
 var action1 = myAction(); // BAD